-Hurricane Katrina, 2005: A refugee helps America's displaced
+Hurricane Katrina, 10 years on: How a refugee helped America's displaced

 How did you feel when you heard that victims of Hurricane Katrina were going to be relocated to Atlanta?

 I never imagined that one day I would be helping people displaced inside the U.S. I knew they were in great need.
 I wanted to help and to pay back because, really, so many generous people had helped me, my family and other refugees.